 Lyft offers a few ride options similar to Uber.
 Their Lyft Lux rides are very similar to Uber Select.
 You’ll be paired with a newer car that has a leather or vinyl interior.
 Lux Black and Lux Black XL are the top tier rides from Lyft in both Sedan and SUV sizes.

-Gett gets away with it by paying drivers a competitive hourly wage rather than a percentage of every fare, like Uber and Lyft.
-The company passes those savings on to riders.
-In Manhattan, Gett caps fares between Houston Street and 72nd street at $10 plus tax and tip.
+The biggest incentive for using Gett while traveling abroad, however, is pricing.
+The service never charges a premium during busy hours and pays drivers a competitive hourly wage rather than a percentage of every fare, like Uber and Lyft.
+The company then passes those savings on to riders.

 Curb was briefly shuttered after an acquisition by Verifone Systems, the San Jose, California-based company that operates in-cab entertainment and payment systems.
 It’s another ridesharing underdog, but one that’s expanding aggressively — the service taps a network of 50,000 taxis and hire cars across more than 45 U.S. cities.